-The EU has currently 13 active SFPAs protocols in force with third countries:
+The EU has currently 13 SFPAs protocols in force with third countries:

-The EU has also 6 "dormant" agreements with Mozambique, Micronesia, Solomon Island, Mauritania, Gambia and Equatorial Guinea.
-"Dormant agreements" stand for countries which adopted a fisheries partnership agreement without having a protocol into force, for structural or conjonctural reasons.
+The EU has also 7 "dormant" agreements with Gabon, Madagascar, Mozambique, Equatorial Guinea, Kiribati, Micronesia, Solomon Island.
+"Dormant agreements" stand for countries that have a fisheries partnership agreement which is still in force but there is no implementing protocol in force.
 EU vessels are therefore not allowed to fish in waters under the regime of the dormant agreements.

 EU fishing activities in the North Sea and north-east Atlantic are closely linked to those of our neighbours – Norway, Iceland and the Faeroe Islands.
 With many of the targeted stocks shared across boundaries, it makes good sense for all 4 parties to coordinate their activities, especially as the different fleets aren’t necessarily interested in the same stocks.

 So many of the stocks concerned are jointly managed, and quotas are exchanged to ensure they’re not wasted.
 Some of these stocks are managed through the intergovernmental North-East Atlantic Fisheries Convention set up to manage fish stocks in the region, while others are managed through agreements between the coastal states.

 These agreements are extremely important to a large section of the EU fleet, especially the agreement with Norway, which covers quotas worth over €2bn.

 The agreement with Iceland is "dormant".

 €5 300 000